schubmat/Custom-MADE-DSLs/Validation.md

     @Check
     def checkNumberOfArticles(Feed feed) {
         if (feed.articles.size < 2) {
-            warning('There should be at least two articles!, MyDslPackage.Literals.FEED__ARTICLES, 'invalidName')
+            warning('There should be at least two articles!', MyDslPackage.Literals.FEED__ARTICLES)
         }
     }